 An online professional profile shouldn’t be static.
 By updating your profiles with your latest achievements, you show others that you continue to enhance your reputation as a professional in your field all the time.

-Google likes fresh content so by updating content on your online profiles, you’ll help them to rank on the first page of a Google search for your name.
+Google likes fresh content.
+By updating content on your online profiles, you’ll help them to rank on the first page of a Google search for your name.

 Enhance your reputation